OutSystems/docs-support/src/troubleshooting/application-lifecycle/mgmt-console-not-authorized.md

 guid: 39b458bb-aa97-4fee-8438-342a45d60c8d
 ---

-# Error accessing management consoles: "You are not authorized to view this page"
+# Error accessing management consoles - You are not authorized to view this page

 ## Symptoms